In this chapter, you will look at sitting position, instrument holding, and right-hand technique.

 Plucking The String

-Strings are traditionally plucked with a combination of the fingernail and fingertip.
+Strings are traditionally plucked with a fingernail and fingertip combination.
 If you don’t have long enough fingernails, use the fingertip flesh.
 You can still enjoy a beautiful sound.
 Here's how to pluck an individual string:

 Preparation: Place your finger so the left side of the nail and the fingertip touch the string simultaneously.